Think oatmeal’s boring? I did too—until I developed a recipe for the best oatmeal ever. It takes oatmeal from regular breakfast fare to divine treat.

-Since Griffin’s eating more solids, I’ve been experimenting with warm nourishing breakfast cereals, and of course oatmeal has played a part.
+Since Griffin’s eating more solids at this point, I’ve been experimenting with warm nourishing breakfast cereals, and of course oatmeal has played a big part in this.

-I’ll be honest; I’m not the biggest fan of the grain.
-It’s decent, but I can think of other yummy alternatives like sprouted corn blueberry waffles or a coconut smoothie.
+But I’ll be honest; I’m not the biggest fan of the humble grain.
+It is decent, but I can think of so many other yummy alternatives like sprouted corn blueberry waffles or a coconut smoothie.

-But, after much tinkering, I’ve stumbled upon a way to raise oatmeal from regular breakfast fare to an absolutely divine treat.
+So I got to work experimenting in the kitchen.
+I was totally set on finding a way to make our daily oatmeal just a little more appetizing!
+After much tinkering, I’ve stumbled upon a way to raise oatmeal from regular breakfast fare to an absolutely divine treat.
+Yay!

 - 2 cups of organic rolled oats (for this recipe, these are preferable versus steel cut)

 - 1 scant tsp of raw apple cider vinegar or lemon

 - 1 TB of whole wheat flour (you can use buckwheat flour if you’re gluten intolerant)